eNMS-automation/eNMS/docs/source/advanced/recommended_practices.md

 ## Preprocessing and Postprocessing

 Please refer to this description of the different Run methods for a Service or Workflow.
-This section will help share service/workflow design considerations for pre- and post- processing Python code.
+This section will help share service/workflow design considerations for pre- and post-processing Python code.

 Please check the **Preprocessing** description in [Workflow parameters](../../automation/services/#workflow-parameters) and the